Jholroyd1/MLB-Stats-Collection-and-Spray-Charts/README.md

 ## Spray Chart Creation

-You can generate spray charts for any player and date range in two ways:
+You can generate spray charts for any player and date range, with optional filtering by batted ball outcome (event type), in two ways:

 **1. Static PNG (matplotlib):**
 ```bash